Art MacBaron O'Neill

-Art MacBaron O'Neill (Irish: Art mac Baron Ó Néill) (died 1618) was an Irish landowner and soldier of the Elizabethan and early Stuart eras.
+Art MacBaron O'Neill (Irish: Art mac Baron Ó Néill; died 1618) was an Irish landowner and soldier of the Elizabethan and early Stuart eras.
 He is sometimes referred to as Arthur O'Neill.

 Biography

-O'Neill was part of the O'Neill dynasty of Ulster, the illegitimate son of Matthew O'Neill, 1st Baron Dungannon.
+O'Neill was part of the O'Neill dynasty of Ulster, the son of Matthew O'Neill, 1st Baron Dungannon.
 His 'middle name' was a patronymic, referring to his father's title.

-He was the half-brother of Brian O'Neill, Cormac MacBaron O'Neill and Hugh O'Neill, Earl of Tyrone.
+His father's other children were Brian O'Neill, Cormac MacBaron O'Neill and Hugh O'Neill, Earl of Tyrone.
+John O'Hart referred to Art as illegitimate (i.e. not the son of Matthew's wife Siobhán).
+Hiram Morgan similarly referred to Art as Tyrone's half-brother.
+Jerrold Casway called Art "[Tyrone's] older half-brother".
+Conversely, Emmett O'Byrne stated that all four of Matthew's sons were legitimate.

 O'Neill ruled over Oneilland south of Lough Neagh.
 He could speak fluent English unlike many of his relations.

 O'Neill fought alongside his brother during Tyrone's Rebellion (1594-1603).
 Despite a series of defeats against the Irish Army that culminated in the burning of their capital at Dungannon and retreat into the woods, they were able to agree the Treaty of Mellifont which restored them to royal favour under the new King James I. O'Neill and his brothers were pardoned for their past activities and had their lands restored to them.
 He died in 1618.